reiver/go-porterstemmer/README.md

 http://tartarus.org/martin/PorterStemmer/output.txt

-...
-I then looked at the source code here...
+... after reading the human-readble text over and over again to try to figure out what the error I made was (and doing all sorts of things to debug it) I eventually then looked at the source code here...

 http://tartarus.org/martin/PorterStemmer/c.txt

-... and noticed that there are some items marked as "DEPARTURE", which differ from the original algorithm.
+... and noticed that there are some items marked as a "DEPARTURE", which differ from the original algorithm.
+(There are 2 of these.)

 Implemented these departures too.
+(And after implementing them, the tests at the previous 2 URLs all passed.)

 ## Usage